harmindersinghnijjar/quora-qa-automation/README.md

 # quora-qa-automation
-A starter code template for a Quora Question-Answering Bot.
+This is an object oriented code template is for a bot that will answer questions on Quora.